 The Sheen River flows into the head of Kenmare Bay and it’s known as a salmon fishery area.
 The Sheen is subject to violent floods, which can disappear just as quickly as they arrived.

 4. Join a Seal Watching Cruise in Kenmare Ireland

 Watching seals from their own habitat is one of the best things to do in Kenmare.
 The boat cruises to one of the largest seal colonies in Ireland with over 300 seals to observe in their own habitat.

 Aside from the seals, you will also witness several birds and animals in the area.
 Along with the scenic view of castles, coastlines and rugged cliffs from the boat

 For sailing times, it is advisable to contact the cruise company using the phone number below.

 Phone: +353 (0)64 664 2059

-If you want to try local food, crafts, plants and other local delicacies, visiting Kenmare Farmers Market is a must.
-The farmers market offers wide selections of local produced products.
+If you want to try local food, crafts, plants, and other local delicacies, visiting Kenmare Farmers Market is a must.
+The farmers market offers wide selections of locally produced products.

 Every Wednesday from 10 am-4 pm